rickb777/sqlgen2/docs/usage.md

   -kind string
     	Kind of model: you could use 'Table', 'View', 'Join' etc as required (default "Table")

+  -table string
+    	Name of the database table (default is derived from the type name as a plural)

   -list string
     	List type for slice of model objects; optional.